 Board Leadership and Independence.
-Our Board of Directors has determined that all members of the Board of Directors, except John McDonough, are independent, as determined in accordance with the rules of the NASDAQ Stock Market.
+Our Board of Directors has determined that all members of the Board of Directors, except John McDonough and Seymour Liebman, are independent, as determined in accordance with the rules of the NASDAQ Stock Market (the "NASDAQ Rules").
 In making such independence determination, the Board of Directors considered the relationships that each such non-employee director has with us and all other facts and circumstances that the Board of Directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.
 In considering the independence of the directors listed above, our Board of Directors considered the association of our directors with the holders of more than 5% of our common stock.
 There are no family relationships among any of our directors or executive officers.

-The positions of our Chairman of the Board and Chief Executive Officer are presently separated.
-Separating these positions allows our Chief Executive Officer to focus on our day-to-day business, while allowing the Chairman of the Board to lead the Board of Directors in its fundamental role of providing advice to and independent oversight of management.
-Our Board of Directors recognizes the time, effort and energy that the Chief Executive Officer must devote to his position in the current business environment, as well as the commitment required to serve as our Chairman, particularly as the Board of Directors' oversight responsibilities continue to grow.
-Our Board of Directors also believes that this structure ensures a greater role for the non-management directors in the oversight of our company and active participation of the independent directors in setting agendas and establishing priorities and procedures for the work of our Board of Directors.
+The positions of our Chairman of the Board, or Lead Independent Director, and Chief Executive Officer are presently separated.
+Separating these positions allows our Chief Executive Officer to focus on our day-to-day business, while allowing the Chairman of the Board, or Lead Independent Director, to lead the Board of Directors in its fundamental role of providing advice to and independent oversight of management.
+Our Board of Directors recognizes the time, effort and energy that the Chief Executive Officer must devote to his position in the current business environment, as well as the commitment required to serve as our Chairman or Lead Independent Director, particularly as the Board of Directors' oversight responsibilities continue to grow.
+Our Board of Directors also believes that this structure ensures a greater role for the non-management directors in setting agendas and establishing proteites and procedures for the work of our Board of Directors.
 Our Board of Directors believes its administration of its risk oversight function has not affected its leadership structure.
-Although our amended and restated bylaws do not require our Chairman and Chief Executive Officer positions to be separate, our Board of Directors believes that having separate positions is the appropriate leadership structure for us at this time.
+Although our bylaws do not require our Chairman, or Lead Independent Director, and Chief Executive Officer positions to be separate, our Board of Directors believes that having separate positions is the appropriate leadership structure for us at this time.

 Board Meetings and Committees.
-Our Board of Directors held seven meetings during 2014.
+Our Board of Directors held five meetings during 2016.
 The independent directors regularly hold executive sessions at meetings of the Board of Directors.
-During 2014, each of the directors then in office attended at least 75% of the aggregate of all meetings of the Board of Directors and all meetings of the committees of the Board of Directors on which such director then served.
-Now that we are a public company, continuing directors and nominees for election as directors in a given year are encouraged to attend the annual meeting of stockholders.
-This is our first annual meeting of stockholders since we became a public company in August 2014.
+During 2016, each of the directors then in office attended at least 75% of the aggregate of all meetings of the Board of Directors and all meetings of the committees of the Board of Directors on which such director then served.
+Continuing directors and nominees for election as directors in a given year are encouraged to attend the annual meeting of stockholders.
+All directors attended our annual meeting of stockholders in June 2016.